-They do this to accelerate fermentation utilizing wild yeast from the fruit skin.
-What most people fail to observe is that they come back a couple of days later to consume this mild intoxicant.
-A honeycomb, which fell in a pool of rainwater (say inside the hollow of a tree), would naturally ferment and is still the most sought after drink for the primitive tribal hunter gatherers.
+They do this to accelerate fermentation.
+This results into utilizing wild yeast from the fruit skin.
+People, generally, fail to observe that they come back a couple of days later to consume this mild intoxicant!
+A honeycomb, which fell in a pool of rainwater would naturally ferment.
+This mead is still the most sought after drink for the primitive tribal hunter-gatherers.

 What prompted our ancestors, used to instant gratification, to settle down and farm?

 All across the world, various cultures and religions offer alcohol to God.
 People even consume it in religious ceremonies.
 Interestingly, men learned making beers and wine much before they knew farming or bread baking.
 The oldest piece of writing is a clay tablet from Mesopotamia that records beer rations.
 The oldest law (Hammurabi code, 1754BC) has several paragraphs on tavern and beer.

 Primitive life, although hard, was simple.
 Early humans were hunter-gatherers.
 They could gather a basket full of fruits, fish, roots, or berries in a couple of hours.
 Those undergoing military training would hunt down a wild animal for the evening bonfire.
 Animal husbandry probably started as an act of mercy on wounded animals.
 Saving them for later would prove to be more beneficial than culling them during hunts and dragging their carcass back.
 Horticulture, similarly, had a spontaneous origin.

 Farming, on the other hand, did not have such simple benign origins.
 It requires, even today, 6 months of back-breaking work.
 The idea was very susceptible to vagaries of nature, stampede by wild animals, and was on mercy of weather Gods (Rain, Sun, Wind, etc.) or pests.
 Without crop insurance, reliable trade, or irrigation systems, it is unimaginable how did it develop as a reliable sustainable source of staple food.